 - Environment Agency

 - Natural England

 - English Heritage

 - Department for Environment, Food and Rural Affairs

 - Food Standards Agency

 - North Yorkshire County Council

 - Yorkshire Dales National Park

-Each organisation will be consulted as part of the strategy.
+Each organisation has been consulted as part of the strategy.
 As Environment Agency operational boundaries are defined by river catchments, Preston, York and Leeds Environment Agency Regional offices all deal with areas of the Craven District.
-Following discussion with the Environment Agency, initial liaison will be carried out through the Leeds regional office.
+Following discussion with the Environment Agency, initial liaison has been carried out through the Leeds regional office.